AnaMelisaGo/kids-first-healthy-cooking/README.md

 - I tried the sign up form in different devices and I found out that it overflows in small devices, especially when rotating the device.
 I fixed it by setting `overflow: scroll`.

-- When I run the HTML validator test I found out that button and anchor cannot be nested inside of each other.
+- When I run the HTML validator test I found out that button and anchor elements cannot be nested inside of each other.
 I had to change my layout and styles.
 I managed to bring it back as it were before.
 We learn from our mistakes.

 - When I tested the lighthouse for the first time, the accesibility score was so low.
 The report says that the foreground and contrast color doesn't match and a mismatch in aria.
-I managed to bring up the score by changing the colors according to the contrast suggestions, and to deactivate an extension that was messing up with the lighthouse report.
+I managed to bring up the score by changing the colors according to the color contrast suggestions from the dev tools, and I deactivated an extension that was messing up with the lighthouse report.

-- I fixed minor issues in the resolution of the images.
-I was able to tackle all of that I was aware of.
+- I fixed minor issues in the resolution of the images by changing the format of the image.

 <br>